About PitchMark

 Why we built this

-PitchMark was built by two ghostwriters: Tim Vandehey, who has spent two decades working directly with publishers and agents, and Emily Liao, who brought the product and technical foundation that makes it work at scale.
+PitchMark was built by two ghostwriters: Tim Vandehey, who has spent two decades working directly with publishers and agents, and Emily Liao, who took Tim's private framework and turned it into something any author can use.

 The backstory